Bus Simulator 18

-Bus Simulator 18 (also known as Bus Simulator on consoles) is a bus simulator game developed by Stillalive Studios and published by Astragon Entertainment for Microsoft Windows, PlayStation 4, and Xbox One.
-It is powered by Unreal Engine 4 and was initially available on the 13th of June 2018 worldwide.
+Bus Simulator 18 (also known as Bus Simulator on consoles) is a bus simulator game developed by Stillalive Studios and published by Astragon Entertainment.
+It is powered by Unreal Engine 4 and was released in June 2018 for Windows and in September 2019 for PlayStation 4 and Xbox One.
 It is the fifth game in the Bus Simulator franchise and is the direct sequel to Bus Simulator 16.
 A sequel titled Bus Simulator 21 was released in 2021.

 Gameplay

-Bus Simulator 18 features a sizable map of a fictional modern city consisting of twelve districts, which is 2.5 times bigger than Bus Simulator 16.
+Bus Simulator 18 features a sizable map of fictional modern city Seaside Valley, consisting of twelve districts, which is 2.5 times bigger than Bus Simulator 16.
 The game allows players to drive eight licensed vehicles from four different bus manufacturers including Iveco, MAN, Mercedes-Benz, and Setra ranging from low-floor buses to articulated buses.
 Like its predecessor, the game also uses a procedural generation system that requires players to complete different missions to unlock new districts.
 Management-wise, players are able to create their own bus lines, as well as buying, selling and upgrading buses.

 Development and release

 An in-game trailer was released in May 2018.
 In comparison to the Unity-based Bus Simulator 16, Bus Simulator 18 is powered by Unreal Engine 4, which shows considerably improved graphics.
 It was released to Microsoft Windows in June 2018, with modding and multiplayer mode were featured for the first time in the Bus Simulator series.
-PlayStation 4 and Xbox One versions were later available in August 2019 titled Bus Simulator.
+PlayStation 4 and Xbox One versions were later made available on September 17, 2019.
 A map expansion downloadable content was released in May 2019.